isabella232/primetime.en/help/release-notes/tvsdk-33-ios.md

 * Just In Time - Resolving ads closer to ad markers.

 Added `enableDelayAdLoading` property of Boolean type on App level interface to enable JIT.
-If `enableDelayAdLoading` is NO, it will `setadMetadata.delayAdLoading`to True (property of PTAdMetadata interface).
+If `enableDelayAdLoading` is NO, it will `setadMetadata.delayAdLoading`to True (property of `PTAdMetadata` interface).

 With this property enabled, TVSDK resolves each ad breaks prior to its position based on the tolerance value defined.
 By default, `delayAdTolerance` is set to 5 seconds.

 **Version 1.4.45**

-* In order to comply with Xcode10, TVSDK has moved from “libstdc++” to “libc++”, and as a result the minimum supported version is iOS 7.
+* In order to comply with Xcode10, TVSDK has moved from “`libstdc++`” to “`libc++`”, and as a result the minimum supported version is iOS 7.
 Earlier it was iOS 6.

 **Version 1.4.44**